 One of the biggest problems I see beginners make when learning new chords is not taking the time to get each string sounding good individually.
 When you’re first learning a chord, pick through each string in the chord and adjust your fingers until you can get each one sounding clear with no buzzes or dead spots.
 If you don’t dial in each string this way, it’s too easy to develop bad habits, and have sloppy chords that don’t sound good.

 Another mistake is not taking the time to learn how & why chords work together.
-Learning some basic guitar theory goes a long ways towards improving your creativity in how you arrange chords, learning songs faster, remembering them longer, and it ends up helping every other area of your playing as well.
+Learning some basic guitar theory goes a long way towards improving your creativity in how you arrange chords, learn songs faster, remember them longer, and it ends up helping every other area of your playing as well.

 For barre chords, one of the big mistakes is not learning how the fretboard works.
 Learning the chord shapes and how to play them is only half the battle… learning where everything goes is the other half.
 I’ve seen players who used F#m (barred) all the time, but kept on asking me how to play a G#m… all they had to do is move the chord they already know up two frets, and voila!
 The fretboard is nice and logical, so take the time to understand how it works and barre chords will make a lot more sense and become tremendously useful.